FAQ

 Which cleanup provider should I pick?

-For personal use with no compliance constraints: Gemini direct — five-minute setup, a free tier you can sign up for without a credit card, no infrastructure to think about.
+For personal use with no compliance constraints: Gemini direct or OpenAI direct — both offer five-minute setup using just an API key, no infrastructure to think about.
+If you want cleanup to run entirely on your Mac with no internet needed and no per-call cost, you have two on-device choices: Lightweight (built on Concord — a fast deterministic corrector with nothing to download and no RAM floor, though it can't freely rewrite), or the On-device LLM (a choice of Gemma 4 E4B or the lighter Qwen3-4B, both quantized — full rewriting; a one-time ~2.4–4 GB download depending on model, 8 GB+ RAM).
 For work where you have an existing cloud relationship: pick the one your team already uses (Bedrock for AWS, Vertex for GCP, Azure for Microsoft).
-All four produce comparable cleanup quality on the short text Parleq generates.
-The provider choice mostly comes down to where you want the bill to land and whose contract you're operating under.
+All options produce comparable cleanup quality on the short text Parleq generates.
+The provider choice mostly comes down to where you want the bill to land, whose contract you're operating under, and whether the transcript should cross a network boundary at all.

 Can I switch providers later?